Trade and Investment

 , A spotlight on East Asia: Capturing opportunities in China and South Korea

-East Asia is a vast region undergoing a transformation, with its varied and innovative economies making a significant mark on the global stage.
 In this article, our experts focus on two of the region’s economic powerhouses, China and South Korea, examining key trends in sustainability, demographics and innovation, and the opportunities available there.

 Participants: